csumbBigData/csumbBigData.github.io/_posts/2016-5-12-learning_resources_website.md

 ## Jekyll

 <a href="https://jekyllrb.com/" target="blank">Jekyll</a> is a static website generator, which allows you to use Markdown, CSS, javascript, and HTML to format pages.
-It also takes advantage of the template engine <a href="https://github.com/Shopify/liquid/wiki" target="blank">Liquid</a>, to allow the creation of easy, and good looking layouts.
+It also takes advantage of the template engine <a href="https://github.com/Shopify/liquid/wiki" target="blank">Liquid</a>, to allow the creation of easy and good looking layouts.

 *Definition of Jekyll from its site*